See all Verified Reviews for

 Nestling on the shores of Derwentwater, Keswick is conveniently situated for many of Lakeland's best known fells, including Blencathra and England's highest peak, Scafell Pike.
 From Lairbeck itself, the fells of Catbells, Causey Pike, Grisedale Pike and Skiddaw are a splendid sight.
 Not far from Keswick are the lakes of Thirlmere, Bassenthwaite, Buttermere and Ullswater.

 Lairbeck is also an excellent base for attending the Keswick Convention, the Keswick Mountain Festival, Keswick Film Festival and Keswick Beer Festival.
-We also have full details (including discount vouchers) for a great new visitor attraction - Lakes Distillery on Bassenthwaite.

 Here's just a small selection of the attractions on offer in or around Keswick.